 The trade-off is that fleece varies a lot.
 A lower-cost fleece may look acceptable at first but pill faster, lose surface quality, or feel less stable after washing.
 For startup brands, this means that “fleece” alone is not enough as a spec.
 Weight, composition, handfeel, shrinkage behavior, and brushing quality all matter.

-French terry
+French Terry

 French terry is another major hoodie fabric, especially for brands that want a cleaner, lighter, more versatile product.
 Unlike fleece, French terry usually has smooth face yarns on the outside and looped yarns on the inside rather than a brushed back.
+For a simple fabric definition, French terry fabric2 is commonly described as a knit with soft loops on the inside and a smooth surface on the outside, which explains why it is often used in hoodies, sweatpants, pullovers, and loungewear.

 This gives it a different feel.
 French terry is often lighter, less bulky, and better suited to mild weather or layering.
 It tends to feel more modern and less heavy than classic brushed fleece.